top of page

 Mivuyo

 One of the important aspects of choosing the right technology for a person, is having their involvement in that decision if at all possible.
 Mivuyo decided after several months of using his current technology, that he prefers to have access to a physical rather than an on-screen keyboard.
 It was decided that a keyboard with an integrated trackpad would suit his preferences better, which led to an adaptation of his setup.
-A new keyboard, with a special mounting arm, enabling the keyboard to be positioned at an optimal height for him to reach with his mouth, was provided.
+A new keyboard, with a special mounting arm (Magic Arm), enabling the keyboard to be positioned at an optimal height for him to reach with his mouth, was provided.
 Mivuyo continues to advance well in his schooling, producing his written work independently by writing with his mouth.

 A keyboard, mounting arm and mounting plate.